m-daniela/chat-app/Notes/work.md

 - [2020 - Anonymous Asynchronous Ratchet Tree Protocol for Group Messaging](./PDF/Papers/20.%20Anonymous%20Asynchronous%20Ratchet%20Tree%20Protocol%20for%20-%20sensors-21-01058.pdf)
 - info is available in [this blog post](./pdf/Papers/Groups/signal-org-blog-private-groups-.pdf) too

-- some of the previously mentioned apps are implementing the same ee2e protocol for one-to-one ahts, but, when talking about the group conversations, the approapches are different, or they don't support this feature at all
+- compared to one-to-one chats, group messaging becomes more complex and needs to keep track of all information about the users, such as their keys
+- group messaging protocols are implemented in a different way by each previously mentioned application or they are not supported at all
 - Telegram, for example, doesn't have ee2e for group chats, for security reasons (here we will have some stories about this.
 I saw this in the whitepaper or another paper)
-- so it relies only on the transport layer security, as well as Facebook messenger, the content of the messages being available to the server
+- it relies only on TLS and the user needs to trust the server for not using the contents of the messages, as well as Facebook messenger, the content of the messages being available to the server

 - if you want to have e2ee in group conversations, you may want to keep forward secrecy, post-compromise security, deniability (if possible)
 - bigger groups => gets harder to manage the keys (it is hard in the first place, since you need to do certain things for each participant)
 - there are 3 ways in which you can handle this: